camile024/ownbah/documentation/styling_guide.md

 -Initialise when declaring
 -Static variables are **not allowed**
 -Use g_name for global variables
+###Files
+-Use lowercase only (unless really required) with underscores -Include header files to all your source files
 #Style
 ##Tabs, brackets, if statements
 -We use tabs.
 Use proper indentation (nesting)